code4it-dev/c4it-hugo/content/article/2023/104-ohmyposh-integrated-terminal-powershell/index.md

 ![Windows terminal with default style](./windows-terminal-default.png)

-The default setup is pretty basic: no info is shown except for the current path - I want to customize the appearance.
+The **default profile is pretty basic**: no info is shown except for the current path - I want to customize the appearance.

 I want to show the status of the Git repository, including: